 - Individual, paired or small group tuition with a qualified teacher to address learning and achievement gaps.

-- Staff training where a child's needs are unique or specific.
+- Staff training where a child's or group of pupils' needs are unique or specific.

-- Contribution towards additional adult support in class when this is necessary to enable an eligible child or children to learn ad achieve in a mainstream class.
+- Contribution towards additional adult support in class, when necessary, to enable an eligible child or children to learn ad achieve in a mainstream class.

 - Support from an Emotional Literacy Support Assistant [ELSA].